 Atopic dermatitis is a type of eczema that is an inherited form of really sensitive skin.
 People with atopic dermatitis/eczema have a high risk of skin allergic reaction and skin irritation because of unique and fragile skin immune and structural factors that they inherited.
-It means that they have sensitive skin for life and need to take special care when picking skin care products.
+It means that they have sensitive skin for life and need to take special care when picking skincare products.

-Skincare products should be as natural as possible because chemical agents — typically found in skincare products — can cause uncomfortable skin reactions.
+Skincare products should be as natural as possible because chemical agents (typically found in skincare products) can cause uncomfortable skin reactions.

 We consulted with a few skin experts, including Dr. Bailey, and have found 10 ways to naturally heal and/or prevent eczema/dermatitis:

 “Mayonnaise is a great natural remedy for eczema.
 ‘Best Foods’ is the best brand, as it does not have any added sweetener.
-The oil is a great moisturizer, while the egg whites break down the eczema.
+The oil is a great moisturizer, while the egg whites break down eczema.
 The blended mix of the two helps to really lock in the moisture.
 To apply, chill the mayo and then apply it to the affected area.
 Cover with plastic wrap and leave it on overnight.”

-“Avoid perfumed products, even natural scents can be allergens, and strong product preservatives.
+“Avoid perfumed products, even natural scents can be allergens and strong product preservatives.
 Use only gentle, hypoallergenic products and that includes your skin cleansers,” says Dr. Cynthia Bailey.

 “One of the most important things with eczema is to not dry the skin out.
 So I recommend to my patients to use a humidifier during the winter months.
 This adds moisture to the skin,” explains Debra Jaliman MD, Assistant Professor of Dermatology.

 Debra Jaliman MD goes on to state, “The other important thing is to limit bathing and showering.
-Also the temperature of the water is very important with eczema.
+Also, the temperature of the water is very important with eczema.
 The water temperature used for a shower should be lukewarm as the hot water takes oil out of the skin.
 Taking a shorter shower can save your skin from dryness.
 It’s important to put on a moisturizer right after getting out of the bath when the skin is slightly moist to seal in the moisture.”

 Tea tree oil is highly regarded as a natural cure for eczema, but even diluted varieties can inflame susceptible skin.
 Many lotions purport to feature a natural substance but are worthless because of the multiple other useless ingredients.
 Our clients have seen benefits from manuka honey; blends of olive and sunflower oil; and commercially available ointments that they add small amounts of lavender essential oil to.
-Each case is different and we usually have greater success starting with holistic ways to starve the source of the eczema with dietary changes, probiotics, supplements such as oregano oil, etc.
+Each case is different and we usually have greater success starting with holistic ways to starve the source of eczema with dietary changes, probiotics, supplements such as oregano oil, etc.